 Perhaps due to Mike McQuaid arranging to resign as Lead Maintainer on the same day the majority of the discussion was about Homebrew’s project governance.
 We agreed on having an elected Project Leader position, Project Leadership Committee and Technical Steering Committee.
 Representatives were elected to each of these positions.

-If you’re interested in more details on our agreed governance structures you can read the Homebrew Governance document, check out the Homebrew/homebrew-governance repository and read the representatives for all positions in the Homebrew README’s “Who Are You?” section.
+If you’re interested in more details on our agreed governance structures you can read the Homebrew Governance document, check out the Homebrew/homebrew-governance repository and read the representatives for all positions in the Homebrew README’s “Who We Are” section.

 Homebrew spent $11,965.85 in total on this meeting on the 14 individuals who attended.
 Included in this are some group meals, meeting room hire, travel (i.e. flights or trains) and hotel rooms in line with the Software Freedom Conservancy Travel and Reimbursable Expense Policy.